 Sherry Carter joined A. J. Desmond & Sons in 2012.
 In August 2016, she graduated from Wayne State University with a bachelor's in�mortuary science.
 Having previously served her apprenticeship with A. J. Desmond & Sons, she shortly thereafter became a licensed funeral director.

 Sherry is recognized as a Certified Funeral Service Practitioner (CFSP).
 She is a member of the Michigan Funeral Directors Association (MFDA) and the National Funeral Directors Association (NFDA).
-Sherry is currently serving as treasurer of MFDA District 6 and as vice president of Troy Kiwanis.
+Sherry is vice president of Troy Kiwanis and previously served as treasurer of MFDA District 6.

 Terrence B. Desmond has served families as a funeral director for over 55 years.
 He graduated from the University of Detroit Jesuit High School, the University of Notre Dame and the Wayne State University mortuary science program.
 As part of his ongoing continuing education, Terry is recognized as a Certified Funeral Service Practitioner (CFSP).
 He is a past state director of the Michigan Funeral Directors Association.